*POSITION WILL REMAIN OPEN UNTIL FILLED*

-Positions in this classification participate in the Arizona State Retirement System (ASRS).
-Mandatory condition of Employment for all employees who meet the eligibility and membership criteria defined in statute.
+Positions in this classification participate in the Arizona State Retirement System (“ASRS”).
+This is a mandatory condition of Employment for all employees who meet the eligibility and membership criteria defined in Arizona Revised Statutes.
 Current contribution rate is 12.44%.
 Enrollment eligibility will become effective after 27 weeks of employment.

 If you have any questions please feel free to contact Melissa Meek at firstname.lastname@example.org for assistance.